Does the following conversation with IT sound familiar?

 With application virtualization in place, your next conversation with an end-user wanting that legacy app should be…

-“I’ve got an iPad, so can I have our ordering application put on it please?”
+“I’ve got an iPad, so can I have our healthcare application put on it please?”

 You won’t even have to worry about why they’re putting company applications on a personal device because the application and its data is safely locked away in your data centre.